kubevirt-ui/kube-gateway-operator/README.md

 Note: the token signiture requires a secret holding the private key in the same namespace, see the [deploy](#deploy) section for how to create the secret.

+This example will generate a token that will give it's holder access to API calls matching the path "/k8s/apis/subresources.kubevirt.io/v1alpha3/namespaces/default/virtualmachineinstances/my-vm/vnc" for 1 hour.

 ```yaml
 apiVersion: ocgate.yaacov.com/v1beta1
 kind: GateToken